smucclaw/eu-ai-act/act.md

 1. Regulation (EU) 2019/1020 shall apply to AI systems covered by this Regulation.
 However, for the purpose of the effective enforcement of this Regulation:

-    a.  any reference to an economic operator under Regulation (EU) 2019/1020 shall be understood as including all operators identified in Title III, Chapter 3 of this Regulation;
+    a.  any reference to an economic operator under Regulation (EU) 2019/1020 shall be understood as including all operators identified in Article 2 of this Regulation;

     b.  any reference to a product under Regulation (EU) 2019/1020 shall be understood as including all AI systems falling within the scope of this Regulation.